![]() |

 Our Beliefs:

-The eleven Articles of Faith (listed below) are considered to be a brief summary of the beliefs of the Evangelical Christian Church in Canada (Christian Disciples) that "concentrates on Judeo-Christian ideals and values that were founded by the first-century Christian covenant church, allowing for a diversity of understanding with theological non-essentials."
-This complete doctrinal statement of the Evangelical Christian Church (Christian Disciples) is an examination of the history, the theology, and the practices found in this historical movement in Canada since our founding in 1810.
+The eleven Articles of Faith (listed below) are considered to be a summary of the beliefs of the Evangelical Christian Church in Canada (Christian Disciples) that "concentrates on Judeo-Christian ideals and values that were founded by the first-century Christian covenant church, allowing for a diversity of understanding with theological non-essentials."
+This complete doctrinal statement of the Evangelical Christian Church (Christian Disciples) examines the history, theology, and practices found in this historical movement in Canada since our founding in 1810.

 "UNITY in the essentials, LIBERTY in the non-essentials, and LOVE in all things."
-The eleven Articles of Faith are based on Spirit-filled nondenominational Christian doctrines that the early first-century apostolic church embraced and taught.
-Our focus is found only in Jesus Christ, and there is no requirement to give assent to any other belief or creed, nor is there any "official" interpretation of the Bible that they can refer to as their distinctive doctrinal stance.
+The eleven Articles of Faith are based on fundamental nondenominational Christian doctrines that the early first-century apostolic church embraced and taught.
+Our only focus is on Jesus Christ as our true identity.
+There is no requirement to permit any other belief or creed, nor is there any "official" interpretation of the Bible that they can refer to as their distinctive doctrinal stance.

-The Evangelical Christian Church (Christian Disciples) clergy is also at greater liberty to hold other Christian personal views on matters regarding dress code, hair length, observation of religious celebrations, and eschatology, etc, and are free to do so as long as they do not conflict with biblical truth found in the holy scriptures.
-The Evangelical Christian Church in Canada (Christian Disciples) member clergy may serve other denominational or independent bodies while holding credentials with this Christian body.
+The Evangelical Christian Church (Christian Disciples) clergy is also at greater liberty to hold other Christian personal views regarding dress code, hair length, observation of religious celebrations, eschatology, etc., as long as they do not conflict with biblical truth in the holy scriptures.
+The Evangelical Christian Church in Canada (Christian Disciples) members and clergy may serve other denominational or independent bodies while holding credentials with this Christian body.

-The Evangelical Christian Church (Christian Disciples) believes in the freedom of expression - the freedom to preach the gospel without denominational walls and restrictions - the freedom to believe in the whole Bible without personal opinions or influences from church tradition, history or ecclesiastical creeds - the freedom of "Sola Scriptura."
+The Evangelical Christian Church (Christian Disciples) believes in freedom of expression—the freedom to preach the gospel without denominational walls and restrictions—the freedom to believe in the whole Bible without personal opinions or influences from church tradition, history, or ecclesiastical creeds—the liberty of "Sola Scriptura."

 |